35percent/11tystarter/src/posts/aylesbury-phase-2b-approved-by-planning-committee-for-the-second-time.md

 This, taken together [NHG's track record](https://www.35percent.org/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing/) and local councillors' evident frustration with progress, begins to make a case for now ending NHG's stewardship of the regeneration and looking much harder at the refurbishment alternative presented by Fight4Aylesbury.
 While the committee voted through this application, its willingness to at least listen to this alternative is encouraging and should be pursued.

+[^1] The full application, including all planning documents, can be found via Southwark Council's [planning register](https://planning.southwark.gov.uk/online-applications/), by entering ref 22/AP/2226 into the search box.

-[^1] There are 373 existing homes; the committee report gives two different figures for the number of existing social rent units 327 (para 35) and 316 (para 101).
+[^2] There are 373 existing homes; the committee report gives two different figures for the number of existing social rent units 327 (para 35) and 316 (para 101).
 The 316 figure has been used to calculate the loss of social rent, but whichever figure is used, the remaining homes will be leasehold.

+[^3] The number of family homes break down into -  42 three-bed (14 free-market; 28 social rent); 49 four-bed (all social rent); 11 five-bed (all social rent).
+Eighty-eight of the homes will be social rent, fourteen free-market, none will be intermediate housing.